-In the current study, figure 1 shows that the majority of the pre-schoolers (60%) demonstrate a bilateral flush terminal molar relationship followed by the bilateral mesial step (27.9%).
+In the current study, Figure 1 shows that the majority of the pre-schoolers (60%) demonstrate a bilateral flush terminal molar relationship followed by the bilateral mesial step (27.9%).
+These results coincide with other epidemiological studies conducted in countries such as Sudan, Iraq, Nigeria, Saudi Arabia2, India, and Brazil.